sdr-enthusiasts/docker-aprs-tracker/README.md

 ### Installation of Docker

-Once you are logged in as user `aprs`, you are read to install Docker.
+Once you are logged in as user `aprs`, you are ready to install Docker.
 Use the following commands; you can copy and paste them all at once, or paste them line by line:

 ```bash
 # First download the docker installation script and run it: